core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 A group member can receive a message shortly after the group has been rekeyed and a new Security Context has been distributed by the Group Manager.
 In the following two cases, this may result in misaligned Security Contexts between the sender enpoint transmitting the message and the recipient endpoint receiving it.

-In the first case, the sender endpoint protects a group message using the old Security Context, i.e. before having received and installed the new Security Context.
+In the first case, the sender endpoint protects a message using the old Security Context, i.e. before having received and installed the new Security Context.
 However, the recipient endpoint receives the message after having installed the new Security Context, hence not being able to correctly process it.
 A possible way to ameliorate this issue is to preserve the old, immediately previous, Security Context for a maximum amount of time defined by the application.
 By doing so, the recipient endpoint can still try to process the received message using the old retained Security Context as second attempt.
-Note that a former (compromised) group member can take advantage of this by sending group messages protected with the old retained Security Context.
+Note that a former (compromised) group member can take advantage of this by sending messages protected with the old retained Security Context.
 Therefore, a conservative application policy should not admit the storage of old Security Contexts.

-In the second case, the sender endpoint protects a group message using the new Security Context, but the recipient endpoint receives that request before having received and installed the new Security Context.
+In the second case, the sender endpoint protects a message using the new Security Context, but the recipient endpoint receives that request before having received and installed the new Security Context.
 Therefore, the recipient endpoint would not be able to correctly process the request and hence discards it.
 If the recipient endpoint receives the new Security Context shortly after that and the sender enpoint uses CoAP retransmissions, the former will still be able to receive and correctly process the message.
 Otherwise, the recipient endpoint should actively ask the Group Manager for an updated Security Context according to an application-defined policy, for instance after a given number of unsuccessfully decrypted incoming messages.

 ## Collision of Group Identifiers {#ssec-gid-collision}